cloud-66-internal/help.cloud66.com/_includes/references/account/two-factor-authentication.md

 3. Click on *Login & Security* in the **Account** panel on the left
 4. Scroll down to the section named "Enforce 2FA for your Team" and click the green *Force 2FA for your_team_name* button.

-This will oblige all team members to set up 2FA before they are able to continue using their Cloud 66 account.
+This will oblige all team members to set up 2FA before they are able to access the team's Cloud 66 account.

 ## Adding a physical FIDO security key